FAQ for Nonprofits

 Where do I register for News Match?

-Registration for News Match will be launched later this fall and will be managed by The Miami Foundation, where the joint fund is being set up by Democracy Fund and Knight Foundation.
-We’ll update this information when the registration is available.
+You may register for News Match at the top of this page.
+Registration will remain open through September 30 and is being managed by The Miami Foundation, where the joint fund is being set up by Democracy Fund and Knight Foundation.

 What is the timeline and key dates?

 - Oct.
-1 - A national News Match campaign launches.
+1 – The national News Match campaign launches.
 Participating news organizations can begin collecting donations towards their match.

 - Dec.
 31 – End of Matching period